2013 Audi Q7 Interior

 - "Like other Audis, the Q7 interior impresses for top-notch furnishings and assembly.
 Still, cabin decor strikes us as curiously uninspired for a high-end SUV--low on visual warmth and richness, especially when outfitted in gray or black.
 We think the available beige interior is much more inviting." -- Consumer Guide

 The Q7 comes standard with three rows of leather-clad seats.
-Twelve-way power heated front seats are standard.
+Twelve-way power-adjustable heated front seats are standard.
 Ventilated front seats and heated second-row seats are optional.
 Reviewers say the front buckets are comfortable, supportive and spacious.
 Most reviewers say the middle row also offers plenty of space.
-Most do agree that the third row is best left to smaller children.
+Most agree that the third row is best left to smaller children.

 - "The power front seats hold the driver just so.
 The second row provides ample room but things get cramped in the third row." -- Kelley Blue Book